t-mart/wap/docs/commands.rst

    $ wap quickstart MyAddon

 will create a new directory named ``MyAddon`` in your current directory.
-Don't worry too much about your answers -- you can always change things in your :ref:`configuration <configuration>`.

 The directory structure will look something like this: